lefata/ID-Database-AISA/README.md

 -   **User Authentication**: Secure login system powered by Supabase Auth, with admin approval for new sign-ups.
 -   **Automated Admin Setup**: The very first user to sign up is automatically granted admin privileges.
 -   **Admin Dashboard**: A protected area for administrators to approve new users, manage their roles (admin/user), delete users, and configure application settings.
--   **Configurable Google Sheet Link**: Admins can set a URL for Google Sheets, turning profile IDs into dynamic links.
+-   **Google Sheet Integration**: Automatically retrieves a student's unique ID from a designated Google Sheet upon profile creation, ensuring data consistency.
 -   **Categorized Profiles**: Create and manage profiles for Staff, Students, and Parents.
 -   **Dynamic Bio Generation**: Uses the Gemini API to automatically generate a professional bio for each new profile.
 -   **Profile Associations**: Link students to their guardians (who can be parents or staff).